Renew your CompEx certification every 5 years

 Choose the right course that meets your experience

-Revision and pre-course preparation
+Revision and course preparation

-It is important that you come fully prepared by completing enough revision of key topics such as relevant standards, regulations and directives; ignition sources; risk reduction; protection concepts; hazardous area classification; equipment marking and selection.
-Practical skills are also assessed so make sure that you can gland, terminate and inspect a variety of cables and equipment suitable for explosive atmospheres.
+Candidates should also be equipped with the right skills, knowledge, and experience before attending a course.
+It is important that they come fully prepared by undertaking revision of key topics such as relevant standards, regulations, and directives; ignition sources; risk reduction; protection concepts; hazardous area classification; equipment marking and selection.

 Find a centre